osstotalsoft/rocket-ui-ts/README.md

 # Contributing guide

+> This library uses Yarn 2 Plug'n'Play, see its [documentation](https://yarnpkg.com/migration/guide) in order to install it locally.

 When using Visual Studio Code please follow these steps: [Editor Setup for VSCode](https://yarnpkg.com/getting-started/editor-sdks#vscode) (allows VSCode to read .zip yarn cache files and supports features like go-to-definition).

 ## - Build